SapienzaInteractiveGraphicsCourse/final-project-spacey/README.md

 ## Contributors

-The project has been completely developed by *Akash Garg* and *Simone Rossetti*
+The project has been completely developed by *Akash Garg* and *Simone Rossetti*.

 ## Documentation